-General Library Reserve Policy
+General Course Reserves Policy

-Materials Which Can Be Placed On Reserve
+Materials Which Can Be Placed On Reserves

 - Required reading for courses currently taught.

 - Materials not available in quantity.

 - Personal print copies from the instructor, if required reading.

 - Electronic copies of articles or chapters of books, or scans of limited portions of materials owned by the UNT Libraries or by the instructor.